MicrosoftDocs/visualstudio-docs/docs/profiling/rapid-web-site-profiling-with-vsperfaspnetcmd.md

  **vsperfaspnetcmd**  *websiteUrl*

  An example of a local server-hosted *websiteUrl* might be *http://localhost/MySite/default.aspx*.
 An example of an external site is *http://www.contoso.com*.
-For more information, see the steps on setting the URL in [To profile a web site without opening a project in Visual Studio](how-to-collect-performance-data-for-a-web-site.md#to-profile-a-web-site-without-opening-a-project-in-visual-studio).
+For more information, see the example URLs in [To profile a web site without opening a project in Visual Studio](how-to-collect-performance-data-for-a-web-site.md#to-profile-a-web-site-without-opening-a-project-in-visual-studio).

 ## To collect detailed timing data by using the instrumentation method